nauam/Courses/docs/administration/security/authorization.md

   group: [restart_user]
 ```

-## Prevent Local Execution on the QW Control Server
+## Prevent Local Execution on the Rundeck Server

 Below is an example policy to prevent any user on the "remote" group to
-execute any command or job on the local qwcontrol server.
+execute any command or job on the local rundeck server.

 If a job is tried to be executed locally, it will fail.
 Also, the local
-qwcontrol server will not appear on the node filter list.
+rundeck server will not appear on the node filter list.

 File listing: remote.aclpolicy